dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 </ImageButton>
 ```

-In this example, the `Pressed` `VisualState` specifies that when the `ImageButton` is pressed, its `Scale` property will be changed from its default value of 1 to 0.8.
-The `Normal` `VisualState` specifies that when the `ImageButton` is in a normal state, its `Scale` property will be set to 1.
-Therefore, the overall effect is that when the `ImageButton` is pressed, it's rescaled to be slightly smaller, and when the `ImageButton` is released, it's rescaled to its default size.
+In this example, the `Pressed` `VisualState` specifies that when the <xref:Microsoft.Maui.Controls.ImageButton> is pressed, its `Scale` property will be changed from its default value of 1 to 0.8.
+The `Normal` `VisualState` specifies that when the <xref:Microsoft.Maui.Controls.ImageButton> is in a normal state, its `Scale` property will be set to 1.
+Therefore, the overall effect is that when the <xref:Microsoft.Maui.Controls.ImageButton> is pressed, it's rescaled to be slightly smaller, and when the <xref:Microsoft.Maui.Controls.ImageButton> is released, it's rescaled to its default size.

 For more information about visual states, see [Visual states](~/user-interface/visual-states.md).

 ## Disable an ImageButton

-Sometimes an app enters a state where an `ImageButton` click is not a valid operation.
-In those cases, the `ImageButton` should be disabled by setting its `IsEnabled` property to `false`.
+Sometimes an app enters a state where an <xref:Microsoft.Maui.Controls.ImageButton> click is not a valid operation.
+In those cases, the <xref:Microsoft.Maui.Controls.ImageButton> should be disabled by setting its `IsEnabled` property to `false`.